aica-technology/package-template/README.md

 This template uses a devContainer configuration ([`devcontainer.json`](./.devcontainer/devcontainer.json)) with base AICA Docker images for a seamless integrated development experience.

-Using VSCode and the Dev Containers extension, after creating and renaming the templates, simply open the repository in a devcontainer using the "Reopen in Container" command.
+After running the wizard that initializes all configurations, use VSCode and the `Dev Containers` extension by simply opening your repository in VSCode.
+Then, you will be prompted to "Reopen in Container".
+You may also manually "Reopen in Container" through VSCode's command palette.

 Other IDEs such as JetBrains can similarly be configured to use development containers.